Tunnel boring machine: 1800s

+1900s

-During the late 19th and early 20th century, inventors continued to design, build, and test TBMs in response to the need for tunnels for railroads, subways, sewers, water supplies, etc. TBMs employing rotating arrays of drills or hammers were patented.
+During the late 19th and early 20th century, inventors continued to design, build, and test TBMs for tunnels for railroads, subways, sewers, water supplies, etc. TBMs employing rotating arrays of drills or hammers were patented.
 TBMs that resembled giant hole saws were proposed.
 Other TBMs consisted of a rotating drum with metal tines on its outer surface, or a rotating circular plate covered with teeth, or revolving belts covered with metal teeth.
 However, these TBMs proved expensive, cumbersome, and unable to excavate hard rock; interest in TBMs therefore declined.
 Nevertheless, TBM development continued in potash and coal mines, where the rock was softer.

 A TBM with a bore diameter of 14.4 m was manufactured by The Robbins Company for Canada's Niagara Tunnel Project.
 The machine was used to bore a hydroelectric tunnel beneath Niagara Falls.
 The machine was named "Big Becky" in reference to the Sir Adam Beck hydroelectric dams to which it tunnelled to provide an additional hydroelectric tunnel.